Idaho Vandals football: Boise State

 The University of Idaho formerly enjoyed an in-state rivalry with Boise State University.
 The Boise State–Idaho rivalry began with a Bronco victory in the first meeting in 1971.
 They met every year through 2010, and with the exception of four years, (2001–2004), the matchup was a conference game.
 The rivalry was dominated by streaks as Idaho won 12 straight years from 1982 to 1993, while Boise State won the most recent 12 games between 1999 and 2010, mostly by large margins.
 BSU leads the rivalry with a series record of 22–17–1.
 Since Boise State's move to the Mountain West Conference in 2011, Boise State has refused to play Idaho home-and-home in football.
 In response, Idaho has refused to play Boise State at ExtraMile Arena for men's basketball.
-As of 2017, no future games for football or men's basketball are scheduled.
-To add a humorous and somewhat frivolous twist to the rivalry in 2009, Idaho athletic director Rob Spear refused to board a Horizon Air flight on November 11, after learning the plane bore Boise State's blue and orange colors.
+As of 2025, no future games for football or men's basketball are scheduled.